cernops/jens/INSTALL.md

 Jens consumes a single configuration file that is located by default in `/etc/jens/main.conf`.
-Apart from tweaking this file, it's also necessary to initialize and make available the metadata repositories that are needed by Jens.
+Apart from tweaking this file, it's also necessary to initialise and make available the metadata repositories that are needed by Jens.
 The RPM ships examples for all the bits that are required to get started with the tool, so in this section we will use all of them to get a basic working configuration where you can start from.